ctmbr/IPGeolocator/README.md

 An application for people interested in information about the quality of life at a particular location .
 The application will first detect your IP address and provide quality of life data for your current location.
 We will have a search bar so users can search other locations/cities.

-The following images shows the app providing a quality of life!
+The following images shows the app providing quality of life!
 ![Quality of life predicted](https://github.com/shangfii/QualityLocator/blob/main/IPGeolocator-develop%202/Assets/images/ezgif.com-gif-maker%20(1).gif)